daoudnazek/reading-notes/Read05.md

 ## Text

-**ofnt Family** : specify the type face , the value is the name of the type face.
+**font Family** : specify the type face , the value is the name of the type face.

 **font-size**